kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/implementation-summary.md

 ### 4. Token Management
 1. JWT tokens are generated with 7-day expiration
-2. Tokens contain user ID, login, and email
+2. Tokens contain user ID, login, email, and avatar URL
 3. Tokens are validated on protected endpoints
 4. Tokens can be invalidated through signout
 5. Invalidated tokens are persisted across requests